Comparison Match Criteria

-Match criteria we recommend you choose include variables that have consistent values between runs, and that is unique between tags.
+Match criteria we recommend you choose include variables that have consistent values between runs and unique between tags.

 Example: Here we set pev1 and pev2 as match criteria for the Adobe Analytics tag.
 You can see 3 Adobe Analytics tags were picked up.

 If you hover over the fields in the Comparison Results column, you will see a tooltip revealing how the match criteria we selected distinguished the tags from each other.
 All of these had at least 1 unique value between the variables we chose and we expect the values to be consistent from run to run.
 Where pev1 and pev2 are equal to null, that is a page load tag, and where pev1 and pev2 have unique values, those are different event-based tags.